-Within the world of art history, there has been a long history of informal exchange — a type of transaction between artists and creatives borne from admiration, comradery, and often rivalry.
-In an increasingly corporate and cut throat art world, the long history of the artist trade has remained stable — testament to the fact that artists, by and large, are the best collectors.
-They are the last to think of art as a commodity and are the first to cohabit with artworks that are meaningful, offer sensibility and are suffused with sentiment.
-In this way, the artist trade offers the custodians of these works something money cannot grant.
+Within the world of art, there is a long history of informal exchange, including a special type of transaction between artists borne from admiration, camaraderie and, often, rivalry.
+Despite an increasingly corporate and cut-throat art world, this long history of the artist trade or swap has remained stable—testament to the fact that artists, by and large, are the best collectors.
+They are the last to think of art as a commodity and the first to consider themselves custodians of a given work, relishing its sentiment and meaning above all else.

 – Micheal Do, Curator